 (2) In this regulation —

-“introductory course” means a course of a kind referred to in subregulation (1)(a) accredited as referred to in that provision;
+introductory course means a course of a kind referred to in subregulation (1)(a) accredited as referred to in that provision;

-“representative” means a safety and health representative;
+representative means a safety and health representative;

-“transitional course” means a course of a kind referred to in subregulation (1)(b) accredited as referred to in that provision.
+transitional course means a course of a kind referred to in subregulation (1)(b) accredited as referred to in that provision.

 (3) A representative, subject to the availability of introductory courses, is to endeavour to attend an introductory course within the first 12 months of being elected.